U0047/CyberpsychoEncounters/README.md

     - Maxtac AV sometimes spawns partially in buildings.
     - Minor minimap UI bugs.

-### COMPATIBILITY
-    - May be incompatible with mods that make changes to NPC behavior.
-    - May be incompatible with mods that make changes to the wanted system and police.

 ### PLANNED UPDATES
     - Improved cyberpsycho AI
     - Custom cyberpsycho NPCs